El Dorado Regional Park, Long Beach, California

+El Dorado Regional Park is a park in Long Beach, California, United States.
+It is on the east side of the city.

+The park is subdivided into Area I, Area II, and Area III.
+Area I, or El Dorado Park West, is bounded on the east by the San Gabriel River, on the north by Spring Street, and on the west by Studebaker Road.
+Area II is north of Spring Street, west of the 605 freeway, east of the river, and south of Wardlow Road.
+Area Ill is north of Wardlow Road, west of the 605 freeway, east of the river, and north of Wardlow Road.
+Areas II and III together compose El Dorado East Regional Park.

-The regional park sits in a flood zone, and it protects residences from spillover from the neighboring San Gabriel River.
-Additional undeveloped land south of Willow street near the confluence of Coyote Creek and the San Gabriel River is held by Southern California Edison, and some designated to become part of the park's Nature Center.
+The park sits in a flood zone, and it protects residences from spillover from the neighboring San Gabriel River.

-With a median household income of $130,959, El Dorado Park is reportedly the wealthiest neighborhood in Long Beach.
+With a median household income of $130,959, the El Dorado Park area is reportedly the wealthiest in Long Beach.

 History

-El Dorado Park Estates was developed by S&S Construction, now known as Shapell Industries, beginning in 1963.
-The company was co-founded by David Shapell, Nathan Shapell, and Max Webb in 1955.
-It was the first large neighborhood to be developed by the company.

-Douglas A. Newcomb Academy opened to 300 students in September, 1963.

-The park was developed in 1968 after the land was sold to the City of Long Beach by members of the Bixby family and was financed using bond money floated in the 1950s and '60s, and the varied topography comes from soil removed to construct the San Gabriel Freeway.
+The land for the park was sold to the City of Long Beach by members of the Bixby family and was financed using bond money floated in the 1950s and '60s, and the varied topography comes from soil removed to construct the San Gabriel Freeway.
+Recreation Commission member Milton B. Arthur is credited with ensuring that the site was acquired by the City for a park before it was developed into homes.